Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/administration-and-monitoring-overview.markdown

 If you have a system that utilizes MemoryXtend, you can monitor the performance of the off-heap storage and the external disk storage.
 For a list of available blobstore operation statistics, see the [Predefined Metrics](../admin/metrics-bundled.html#blobstore-operations) page in the Administration guide.

-The following example demonstrates how to retrieve blobstore statistics using the Admin API.
+The following example (relevant for the disk storage driver) demonstrates how to retrieve RocksDB statistics using the Admin API.

 ```java